CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

         - if you are using my notes for this exam, make sure to download them to avoid any complications with prof (plz)

-    Will be given a question and will have to code an algorithm accordingly (addition self taught topics: tirtiary tree and Krukals algo) There will also be MCQs
-    And more complexity calc again
+    Will be given a question and will have to code an algorithm accordingly (addition self taught topics: ternary tree and Kruskal algo) There will also be MCQs and long answer questions And more complexity calc again
     Coding will be on your own computer and then will be submitted on Teams Form (more details below)